top of page

 Students with different majors have different navigating patterns.

-Then, we identifies 4 main user groups and created their personas:
+We identified 3 main user groups and created their personas:

 To gauge a better understanding of Brian's user journey when navigating Upham Hall. we created an ethnographic video.